MMustafa07/Software-Project/README.md

 # Software-Project
-Software Projects by Mete Yılmaz and Muhammed Mustafa
+Software Projects by Mete Yılmaz and M.Mustafa